 Here we list some other materials for plastic injection molding parts.

 PE, Polyethylene is a lightweight, durable thermoplastic with variable crystalline structure.
 It is one of the most widely produced plastics in the world.
-Polyethylene is used in applications ranging for films, tubes, plastic parts, laminates, etc. in several markets (packaging, automotive, electrical, etc.)
+Polyethylene is used in applications ranging for films, tubes, plastic parts, laminates, etc. in several markets (injection molding packaging, automotive injection molding, electrical injection molding, etc.)

 Polystyrene (PS) plastic is a naturally transparent thermoplastic that is available as both a typical solid plastic as well in the form of a rigid foam material.
 PS plastic is commonly used in a variety of consumer product applications and is also particularly useful for commercial packaging, laboratory ware, automotive, and Electronics.

 General Purpose Polystyrene (GPPS) and High Impact Polystyrene (HIPS) are probably the most commonly used PS resins for injection molding.
 GPPS is clear, but brittle (think of a CD jewel case) while HIPS is opaque and much less brittle.

 Acrylonitrile Styrene (AS) - A group of copolymers that have the transparency of polystyrene, but with improved resistance to solvents and stress cracking.
 AS is used in applications ranging for Electrical/Electronic Applications, Appliances, Construction Applications, Decorative Parts, Automotive Applications, Piping, Telecommunications, Industrial Applications, Non-specific Food Applications.